 Office Tornavida Design Type Concept · Theory Size 110 m² + 122 m² Year 2011‑2018

-The formal starting point for this concept is the nineteenth-century dog-run house typology of the Southeastern United States, in which the functions of cooking, dining, and social life are contained in one of two rooms, the other of which is private and separated by a central breezeway.
-The reduction of functional considerations to these bones – to essentially a live-in kitchen and a bedroom suite – is no doubt influenced by notions of simple living, slow food, and shibumi, if not by solitary stays in a "summer" house along the Aegean in the dead of December when all the accouterments of life were packed away and only the essentials – Nescafé, a bottle of rum, and a warm winter coat – remained.
+The formal starting point for this concept is the nineteenth-century dog-run house typology of the Southeastern United States, in which the functions of cooking, dining, and social life are contained in one room while another, which is private, is separated from it by a central breezeway.
+The reduction of functional considerations to these bones – to essentially a live-in kitchen and a bedroom – is no doubt influenced by notions of simple living, slow food, and shibumi (渋み), if not by solitary stays in a "summer" house along the Aegean in the dead of December when all the accouterments of life were packed away and only the essentials – Nescafé, a bottle of rum, and a warm winter coat – remained.

-If, as Gottfried Semper postulates, the primary element of architecture is the hearth, a place of refuge and recovery from "the hunt, the battle, and wandering in the desert," the converse has since been brought to pass.
+Gottfried Semper postulates that the primary element of architecture is the hearth, a place of refuge and recovery from "the hunt, the battle, and wandering in the desert," but the converse has since been brought to pass.
 The outdoors – the garden, the terrace, or the lawn – is now an appendage of architecture, of interior space, and of modern life.
 It is no longer a place from which one needs retreat but is rather integrated into the retreat.
 This design is not a reactionary return to the hearth.
-But it compels the occupant to bodily confront this dialectic and the either/or of a committed choice – something altogether independent of the "choices" offered by professed flexible or responsive architectures.
+But it nevertheless compels the occupant to bodily confront this dialectic and the either/or of committed choice – something altogether independent of the "choices" offered by self-professed "flexible" and "responsive" architectures.

-In favorable weather, the accordion doors of the kitchen (as well as the bedroom) are open.
-The interiors are merely enclosed corners – auxiliary, servant spaces – of larger, outdoor living rooms.
-Taking the lesson of the Danielson Cottage by Brian MacKay-Lyons, these utilitarian spaces themselves become protective, intimate served spaces into which occupants retreat in winter.
-The winter servant space is then contained within the one-meter thick rear wall (into which storage for firewood, a batch box rocket mass heater, a stove, and a seating nook are embedded), in line with Louis Kahn's original formulation of the term.
+In favorable weather, when the accordion doors of the kitchen (as well as the bedroom) are opened, the interiors become merely the enclosed corners – auxiliary, servant spaces – of larger, outdoor living rooms.
+In the spirit of the Danielson Cottage by Brian MacKay-Lyons, these utilitarian spaces themselves become protective, intimate served spaces into which occupants retreat in winter.
+In line with Louis Kahn's original formulation of the term, the servant space in winter is contained within the one-meter thick rear wall, into which storage for firewood, a batch box rocket mass heater, a stove, and a seating nook are embedded.

-It's pretenseless form, whitewashed walls, high, vaulted ceilings, and symmetrical plan are clearly influenced by the Aegean and Mediterranean vernacular, particularly its agricultural buildings.
+It's pretenseless form, whitewashed walls, high, vaulted ceilings, and symmetrical plan are influenced by the Aegean vernacular, particularly its agricultural buildings.
 But this is incidental.
-The intent is not to reproduce a style or to be inspired by historical or indigenous precedents.
+The intent is neither to reproduce a style nor to find inspiration in historical or indigenous precedents.
 The motive is to create modest, coherent spaces that allow some respite from the perpetual motion of consumerism – places that say: "this is enough; you don't have to have anything more."
 In a way, it is to give a broader architectural form to the vignette on the back cover of Cohen's Songs From a Room.